 - Launch my first series and make a name for myself inside the fantasy genre.

-- Establish a solid signature series – one in which works well for my brand and sets my writing genre-wise
+- Establish a solid signature series – one in which works well for my brand and sets my writing genre-wise.
+I call this a seed series.

 - Don’t go broke in the process – okay so my strategy is definitely not free.
 I am of the mind that it costs money to launch well.
 Do I expect to launch a best seller?
 No, as a first-time fiction publisher in a highly competitive market, that’s unrealistic.
 But would I like to come out on the other side with a good amount of book sales and no be extremely in the hole?
 Of course.

 - Fantasy for adults.
-Namely women who enjoyed new adult fantasy romance.
+Namely women who enjoyed new adult fantasy with a romantic sub-plot.

 - The novels themselves would not be huge epic fantasy books, but instead easily consumable and even easier to release the series in a timely manner.